 Skip to main content

 Triggers are prefix-based commands that the Invaro bot responds to with a custom message.
-When a server member types your configured prefix followed by a trigger name, the bot posts the associated content — a plain message, a rich embed, or a combination of both.
-Triggers are ideal for frequently posted information, staff commands, or server-specific quick replies.
+When a server member types your configured prefix followed by a trigger name, the bot posts the associated content.
+Triggers can be organised into colour-coded categories, restricted to specific roles, posted to a fixed channel, and enhanced with Custom Flows.

 How Triggers Work